Quotients of Univariate Polynomial Rings#

 - is_integral_domain(proof=True)#

-sage: R.<z> = PolynomialRing(ZZ) sage: S = R.quotient(z^2 - z) sage: S.is_integral_domain() False sage: T = R.quotient(z^2 + 1) sage: T.is_integral_domain() True sage: U = R.quotient(-1) sage: U.is_integral_domain() False sage: R2.<y> = PolynomialRing(R) sage: S2 = R2.quotient(z^2 - y^3) sage: S2.is_integral_domain() True sage: S3 = R2.quotient(z^2 - 2*y*z + y^2) sage: S3.is_integral_domain() False sage: R.<z> = PolynomialRing(ZZ.quotient(4)) sage: S = R.quotient(z-1) sage: S.is_integral_domain() False
+- Return whether or not this quotient ring is an integral domain. - EXAMPLES: - sage: R.<z> = PolynomialRing(ZZ) sage: S = R.quotient(z^2 - z) sage: S.is_integral_domain() False sage: T = R.quotient(z^2 + 1) sage: T.is_integral_domain() True sage: U = R.quotient(-1) sage: U.is_integral_domain() False sage: R2.<y> = PolynomialRing(R) sage: S2 = R2.quotient(z^2 - y^3) sage: S2.is_integral_domain() True sage: S3 = R2.quotient(z^2 - 2*y*z + y^2) sage: S3.is_integral_domain() False sage: R.<z> = PolynomialRing(ZZ.quotient(4)) sage: S = R.quotient(z-1) sage: S.is_integral_domain() False

 - krull_dimension()#

-This is the Krull dimension of the base ring, unless the quotient is zero.
+- Return the Krull dimension. - This is the Krull dimension of the base ring, unless the quotient is zero. - EXAMPLES: - sage: R = PolynomialRing(ZZ,'x').quotient(x**6-1) sage: R.krull_dimension() 1 sage: R = PolynomialRing(ZZ,'x').quotient(1) sage: R.krull_dimension() -1

 - lift(x)#

-sage: P.<x> = QQ[] sage: Q = P.quotient(x^2+2) sage: Q.lift(Q.0^3) -2*x sage: Q(-2*x) -2*xbar sage: Q.0^3 -2*xbar
+- Return an element of the ambient ring mapping to the given argument. - EXAMPLES: - sage: P.<x> = QQ[] sage: Q = P.quotient(x^2+2) sage: Q.lift(Q.0^3) -2*x sage: Q(-2*x) -2*xbar sage: Q.0^3 -2*xbar

 - modulus()#

-sage: R.<x> = PolynomialRing(GF(3)) sage: S = R.quotient(x^2 - 2) sage: S.modulus() x^2 + 1
+- Return the polynomial modulus of this quotient ring. - EXAMPLES: - sage: R.<x> = PolynomialRing(GF(3)) sage: S = R.quotient(x^2 - 2) sage: S.modulus() x^2 + 1

 - ngens()#

-sage: R.<x> = PolynomialRing(QQ) sage: S.<y> = PolynomialRing(R) sage: T.<z> = S.quotient(y + x) sage: T Univariate Quotient Polynomial Ring in z over Univariate Polynomial Ring in x over Rational Field with modulus y + x sage: T.ngens() 1
+- Return the number of generators of this quotient ring over the base ring.
+This function always returns 1. - EXAMPLES: - sage: R.<x> = PolynomialRing(QQ) sage: S.<y> = PolynomialRing(R) sage: T.<z> = S.quotient(y + x) sage: T Univariate Quotient Polynomial Ring in z over Univariate Polynomial Ring in x over Rational Field with modulus y + x sage: T.ngens() 1

 - number_field()#

-sage: R.<x> = PolynomialRing(QQ) sage: S.<alpha> = R.quotient(x^29 - 17*x - 1) sage: K = S.number_field() sage: K Number Field in alpha with defining polynomial x^29 - 17*x - 1 sage: alpha = K.gen() sage: alpha^29 17*alpha + 1
+- Return the number field isomorphic to this quotient polynomial ring, if possible. - EXAMPLES: - sage: R.<x> = PolynomialRing(QQ) sage: S.<alpha> = R.quotient(x^29 - 17*x - 1) sage: K = S.number_field() sage: K Number Field in alpha with defining polynomial x^29 - 17*x - 1 sage: alpha = K.gen() sage: alpha^29 17*alpha + 1

 - order()#

-sage: R.<x> = ZZ[] sage: R.quo(1).cardinality() 1 sage: R.quo(x^3-2).cardinality() +Infinity sage: R.quo(1).order() 1 sage: R.quo(x^3-2).order() +Infinity
+- Return the number of elements of this quotient ring. - orderis an alias of- cardinality.- EXAMPLES: - sage: R.<x> = ZZ[] sage: R.quo(1).cardinality() 1 sage: R.quo(x^3-2).cardinality() +Infinity sage: R.quo(1).order() 1 sage: R.quo(x^3-2).order() +Infinity - sage: R.<x> = GF(9,'a')[] sage: R.quo(2*x^3+x+1).cardinality() 729 sage: GF(9,'a').extension(2*x^3+x+1).cardinality() 729 sage: R.quo(2).cardinality() 1

 - polynomial_ring()#

-sage: R.<x> = PolynomialRing(QQ) sage: S = R.quotient(x^2-2) sage: S.polynomial_ring() Univariate Polynomial Ring in x over Rational Field
+- Return the polynomial ring of which this ring is the quotient. - EXAMPLES: - sage: R.<x> = PolynomialRing(QQ) sage: S = R.quotient(x^2-2) sage: S.polynomial_ring() Univariate Polynomial Ring in x over Rational Field

 - random_element(*args, **kwds)#

-Element of this quotient ring
+- OUTPUT: - Element of this quotient ring

-sage: F1.<a> = GF(2^7) sage: P1.<x> = F1[] sage: F2 = F1.extension(x^2+x+1, 'u') sage: F2.random_element().parent() is F2 True
+- EXAMPLES: - sage: F1.<a> = GF(2^7) sage: P1.<x> = F1[] sage: F2 = F1.extension(x^2+x+1, 'u') sage: F2.random_element().parent() is F2 True

 - retract(x)#

-any canonically isomorphic ring
+- any canonically isomorphic ring

-anything that coerces into the ring of which this is the quotient
+- anything that coerces into the ring of which this is the quotient

 - selmer_generators(S, m, proof=True)#

-- A set of primes of the coefficient ring (which is a number field).m
+- If self is an étale algebra - INPUT: - S- A set of primes of the coefficient ring (which is a number field).

-- a positive integerproof
+- m- a positive integer

-sage: K.<a> = QuadraticField(-5) sage: R.<x> = K[] sage: D.<T> = R.quotient(x) sage: D.selmer_generators((), 2) [-1, 2] sage: D.selmer_generators([K.ideal(2, -a+1)], 2) [2, -1] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1)], 2) [2, a + 1, -1] sage: D.selmer_generators((K.ideal(2, -a+1),K.ideal(3, a+1)), 4) [2, a + 1, -1] sage: D.selmer_generators([K.ideal(2, -a+1)], 3) [2] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1)], 3) [2, a + 1] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1), K.ideal(a)], 3) [2, a + 1, -a]
+- OUTPUT: - A list of generators of - EXAMPLES: - sage: K.<a> = QuadraticField(-5) sage: R.<x> = K[] sage: D.<T> = R.quotient(x) sage: D.selmer_generators((), 2) [-1, 2] sage: D.selmer_generators([K.ideal(2, -a+1)], 2) [2, -1] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1)], 2) [2, a + 1, -1] sage: D.selmer_generators((K.ideal(2, -a+1),K.ideal(3, a+1)), 4) [2, a + 1, -1] sage: D.selmer_generators([K.ideal(2, -a+1)], 3) [2] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1)], 3) [2, a + 1] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1), K.ideal(a)], 3) [2, a + 1, -a]

 - selmer_group(S, m, proof=True)#

-- A set of primes of the coefficient ring (which is a number field).m
+- If self is an étale algebra - INPUT: - S- A set of primes of the coefficient ring (which is a number field).

-- a positive integerproof
+- m- a positive integer

-sage: K.<a> = QuadraticField(-5) sage: R.<x> = K[] sage: D.<T> = R.quotient(x) sage: D.selmer_generators((), 2) [-1, 2] sage: D.selmer_generators([K.ideal(2, -a+1)], 2) [2, -1] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1)], 2) [2, a + 1, -1] sage: D.selmer_generators((K.ideal(2, -a+1),K.ideal(3, a+1)), 4) [2, a + 1, -1] sage: D.selmer_generators([K.ideal(2, -a+1)], 3) [2] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1)], 3) [2, a + 1] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1), K.ideal(a)], 3) [2, a + 1, -a]
+- OUTPUT: - A list of generators of - EXAMPLES: - sage: K.<a> = QuadraticField(-5) sage: R.<x> = K[] sage: D.<T> = R.quotient(x) sage: D.selmer_generators((), 2) [-1, 2] sage: D.selmer_generators([K.ideal(2, -a+1)], 2) [2, -1] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1)], 2) [2, a + 1, -1] sage: D.selmer_generators((K.ideal(2, -a+1),K.ideal(3, a+1)), 4) [2, a + 1, -1] sage: D.selmer_generators([K.ideal(2, -a+1)], 3) [2] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1)], 3) [2, a + 1] sage: D.selmer_generators([K.ideal(2, -a+1), K.ideal(3, a+1), K.ideal(a)], 3) [2, a + 1, -a]

 - units(proof=True)#

-If this quotient ring is over a number field K, by a polynomial of nonzero discriminant, returns a list of generators of the units.
+- If this quotient ring is over a number field K, by a polynomial of nonzero discriminant, returns a list of generators of the units. - INPUT: - proof- if False, assume the GRH in computing the class group

-sage: K.<a> = QuadraticField(-3) sage: y = polygen(K) sage: L.<b> = K['y'].quotient(y^3 + 5); L Univariate Quotient Polynomial Ring in b over Number Field in a with defining polynomial x^2 + 3 with a = 1.732050807568878?*I with modulus y^3 + 5 sage: [u for u, o in L.units() if o is Infinity] [(-1/3*a - 1)*b^2 - 4/3*a*b - 5/6*a + 7/2, 2/3*a*b^2 + (2/3*a - 2)*b - 5/6*a - 7/2] sage: L.<b> = K.extension(y^3 + 5) sage: L.unit_group() Unit group with structure C6 x Z x Z of Number Field in b with defining polynomial x^3 + 5 over its base field sage: L.unit_group().gens() # abstract generators (u0, u1, u2) sage: L.unit_group().gens_values()[1:] [(-1/3*a - 1)*b^2 - 4/3*a*b - 5/6*a + 7/2, 2/3*a*b^2 + (2/3*a - 2)*b - 5/6*a - 7/2]
+- OUTPUT: - A list of generators of the unit group, in the form - (gen, order), where- genis a unit of order- order.- EXAMPLES: - sage: K.<a> = QuadraticField(-3) sage: K.unit_group() Unit group with structure C6 of Number Field in a with defining polynomial x^2 + 3 with a = 1.732050807568878?*I sage: K.<a> = QQ['x'].quotient(x^2 + 3) sage: u = K.units()[0][0] sage: 2*u - 1 in {a, -a} True sage: u^6 1 sage: u^3 -1 sage: 2*u^2 + 1 in {a, -a} True sage: K.<a> = QQ['x'].quotient(x^2 + 5) sage: K.units(()) [(-1, 2)] - sage: K.<a> = QuadraticField(-3) sage: y = polygen(K) sage: L.<b> = K['y'].quotient(y^3 + 5); L Univariate Quotient Polynomial Ring in b over Number Field in a with defining polynomial x^2 + 3 with a = 1.732050807568878?*I with modulus y^3 + 5 sage: [u for u, o in L.units() if o is Infinity] [(-1/3*a - 1)*b^2 - 4/3*a*b - 5/6*a + 7/2, 2/3*a*b^2 + (2/3*a - 2)*b - 5/6*a - 7/2] sage: L.<b> = K.extension(y^3 + 5) sage: L.unit_group() Unit group with structure C6 x Z x Z of Number Field in b with defining polynomial x^3 + 5 over its base field sage: L.unit_group().gens() # abstract generators (u0, u1, u2) sage: L.unit_group().gens_values()[1:] [(-1/3*a - 1)*b^2 - 4/3*a*b - 5/6*a + 7/2, 2/3*a*b^2 + (2/3*a - 2)*b - 5/6*a - 7/2] - Note that all the returned values live where we expect them to: - sage: L.<b> = K['y'].quotient(y^3 + 5) sage: U = L.units() sage: type(U[0][0]) <class 'sage.rings.polynomial.polynomial_quotient_ring.PolynomialQuotientRing_field_with_category.element_class'> sage: type(U[0][1]) <class 'sage.rings.integer.Integer'> sage: type(U[1][1]) <class 'sage.rings.infinity.PlusInfinity'>

 - sage.rings.polynomial.polynomial_quotient_ring.is_PolynomialQuotientRing(x)#